Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

 commands: cat "$INPUT" && echo "$MESSAGE" >> "$OUTPUT"
 ```

-PlantIT will prompt users of this workflow to select input and output paths in the browser.
+PlantIT will prompt users of this <i class="fas fa-stream fa-1x fa-fw"></i> **Flow** to select input and output paths in the browser.
 Note that this configuration maps a single input file to a single output file.
-If the user provides a directory containing multiple input files, PlantIT will automagically spawn multiple containers to process them in parallel.
+If the user provides a directory containing multiple input files, PlantIT will automagically spawn multiple containers, one for each input file.
 To indicate that your code accepts an entire *directory* as input (and should not be parallelized), use `from: directory` instead.